snootched/cb-lcars/doc/cb-lcars-state-system.md

 # CB-LCARS State System

-CB-LCARS cards provide a flexible state system for controlling the appearance and behavior of your cards based on entity state, attribute values, or simple custom logic.
+CB-LCARS cards provide a flexible state system for controlling the appearance of your cards based on entity state, attribute values, or simple custom logic.

-- **Built-in state matching**: Predefined states like `on`, `off`, `unavailable`, etc.
+- **Built-in state matching**: Predefined states (`active`, `inactive`, `unavailable`, etc.)
 - **Custom state matching (`state_custom`)**:
   - Designed for quick, simple styling customizations.
   - Supports a single condition per matcher (no AND/OR or complex logic).